stavrmaria/optical-networks-project/README.md

 ```
 cd optical-networks-project
 ```
-3. Open a terminal and run `make`:
+3. Open a terminal and run `make` to build the project:

 ```
 make
 ```
-This will execute the commands specified in the Makefile to build the project.
 4. Execute the binary file:
 ```
 ./optnet